Angels acquire C.J. Cron, Randal Grichuk in trade with Colorado for 2 minor leaguers

 ANAHEIM, Calif.
 (AP) — The Los Angeles Angels reacquired slugger C.J.
 Cron and outfielder Randal Grichuk in a trade with the Colorado Rockies on Sunday, bolstering their injury-plagued roster with more veteran depth as they fight for a playoff spot.

 Los Angeles sent minor league pitchers Mason Albright and Jake Madden to the Rockies in the deal that brought two former Angels first-round draft picks back to the team.
-Colorado also sent cash along with Cron and Grichuk, who are in the final year of their contracts before unrestricted free agency.
+Colorado also is sending $3,701,613 along with Cron and Grichuk, who are in the final years of their contracts before free agency.
+Cron is owed $2,540,323 in remaining salary and Grichuk $3,161,290, leaving the Angels in effect responsible for $2 million.

 The Angels (55-51) are desperate to end their MLB-worst streaks of seven consecutive losing seasons and eight consecutive non-playoff seasons, but their efforts have been endangered by injuries that have seriously compromised their big league depth.